ZedThree/clang-tidy-review/README.md

   - default: '25'
 - `lgtm_comment_body`: Message to post on PR if no issues are found.
 An empty string will post no LGTM comment.
   - default: 'clang-tidy review says "All clean, LGTM! :+1:"'
+- `split_workflow`: Only generate but don't post the review, leaving it for the second workflow.
+Relevant when receiving PRs from forks that don't have the required permissions to post reviews.
+  - default: false

 ## Outputs